zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 | isSynchronous | bool    | Whether the block is synchronized |
 +---------------+---------+-----------------------------------+

-The error code is shown in the following table:
+The exception is shown in the following table:

 +----------------------+------------+-------------------------+
 | Exception            | Error Code | Description             |